 Though they might seem like “leaves in a pool” problems to some, the problems of recovery span all areas of life, and can extend to secondary (less harmful) addictions or impulsive behaviors that help you to cope when the pain of life is too great, and using your substance of choice is no longer an option.

-Recovery is about reclaiming what has been lost, developing coping skills for life’s challenges, and enhancing relationships, most significantly with yourself.
+Recovery is about reclaiming what has been lost, developing coping skills for life’s challenges, and enhancing relationships, especially with yourself.

 Sobriety can bestow a host of gifts, including connection, calm and clarity.
 However, it is easy to fall into a constant cycle of “fixing” and feeling like the hamster wheel of healing never ends.
 Many people find themselves still struggling with the low self esteem and self image that encouraged them to numb their feelings in the first place.